Stephanie Hollenstein

 Stephanie Hollenstein (18 July 1886 in Lustenau – 24 May 1944 in Vienna) was an Austrian Expressionist landscape and still-life painter.
-Although a member of the Nazi Party, she tried to defend fellow-artists against charges of degeneracy, though usually without success.
+A member of the Nazi Party, Hollenstein was lesbian and tried to defend fellow-artists against charges of degeneracy, though usually without success.
+She was nicknamed Die Schiefmalerin, meaning the Crooked Lady Painter.

 Biography

-She was born to a peasant farming family and initially worked as a cowherd.
+Hollenstein was born to a peasant farming family in 1886, and initially worked as a cowherd in Lustenau, Vorarlberg.
 Her first paintings were made at that time, featuring animals and shepherds, with brushes made from animal hair and colors from berries.
-In 1904, she was admitted to the Königliche Kunstgewerbeschule in Munich, on the strength of the drawings she presented as samples.
-After completing the courses there in 1908, she opened a small painting school in Schwabing, which was in operation for two years.
+In 1904, she was admitted with a scholarship to the Königliche Kunstgewerbeschule in Munich, on the strength of the drawings she presented as samples.
+After completing the courses there in 1908 and earning a distinction grade, she opened a small private painting school in Schwabing, which was in operation for two years.
 In 1913, upon the recommendation of Franz von Defregger, she was awarded a scholarship that enabled her to study for a year in Italy.

 World War I

-At the beginning of World War I, she took a medical training course and, in 1915, went to Vorarlberg, where she joined the Standschützen under the name "Stephan Hollenstein".
-Although her comrades-in-arms were aware of the deception, her superiors did not discover it for several months; at which time she was sent home.
+At the beginning of World War I, in Summer 1914, she completed a Red Cross Nursing training course.
+She then went to Vorarlberg, where she joined the 2nd Dornbirn Battalion, Company II of the Standschützen under the male name "Stephan Hollenstein".
+She dressed in male clothes and was deployed to the Tyrolean war zone near Bolzano in May 1915.
+Although her comrades-in-arms were aware of the deception regarding her gender, her superiors did not discover it for several months; in August 1915 she was sent home.